Al-Qaeda insurgency in Yemen: 2024

 In an announcement on 10 March, AQAP reported the death of emir Khalid Batarfi, along the selection of his successor Sa'ad bin Atef al-Awlaki.
 The announcement did not provide a cause as to how Batarfi died, leading to speculation that he had died by natural causes.

 On 24 March, AQAP ambushed an STC patrol in Wadi Omran, triggering a firefight which killed 2 soldiers and wounded 4.
 The militants also burned the vehicle of the patrol group.

 On 29 April, an AQAP IED attack targeted an STC military vehicle in Mudiyah.
 The blast reportedly killed six STC soldiers and wounded 11 others.

 On 21 June, AQAP ambushed an STC vehicle in Abyan, leading to the death of an STC soldier and the injury of two others.

 On 16 August, AQAP carried out a suicide car bombing targeting a Security Belt military barracks in Mudiyah district.
 The attack killed 16 soldiers and injured 18.

 On 15 October, a roadside bomb placed by AQAP killed a commander of the Shabwah Defense Forces.

 On 19 October, AQAP fighters fired an RPG at an STC military vehicle in Mudiyah district, killing two soldiers.

 On 21 October, an AQAP grenade attack in Wadi Omran killed an STC soldier and wounded two others, while also wounding two civilians.

 2025

 On April 13, 2025, the media arm of Al-Qaeda in the Arabian Peninsula (AQAP) released a statement claiming responsibility for two drone attacks carried out earlier that day against military outposts manned by UAE-backed forces in Yemen's Mudiyah district, located in the southern Abyan governorate.
 A 27-second video accompanied the statement, documenting the drone strikes at two distinct locations.

+On 21 October 2025, Al-Qaeda in Arabian Peninsula committed a suicide car attack against the STC forces in Abyan which killed 9-11 soldiers, including 4-5 STC soldiers and 5-6 Al-Qaeda militants.